lzha711/AtmelProgramming4_ADC_to_PWM_ME370_SmartCarProject/README.md

 This is a practice derived from the ME370 smart car project, where two ADC channels are used to read sensor (phototransistor) values and output PWM to control motor speed.

-Last updated: 15 May 2021.

-Circuit diagram is to be uploaded soon.